-- Select Career Center on the top right
+- Select Career Center on the top right corner

-- Choose the Appointments box
+- Select the first box, Appointments

 - Click on Schedule a New Appointment

-Internship Programs and Events
+Internship programs and events

 TWU offers a variety of experiential programs and employer events to help you find internship opportunities and connect with employers and professionals in the workforce.

 In addition to using Handshake, our online recruitment platform, we encourage you to visit any of the websites listed below.
 We can assist you in navigating these websites.

 - Texas Internship Challenge (a partnership between the Texas Workforce Commission, Texas Education Agency, and the Texas Higher Education Coordinating Board

 - College Grad